 #15 Eat at Restaurants in Vancouver, Washington

-You don’t have to go far to find good food in Vancouver, Washington.
+You don’t have to go far to find good food in Vancouver.
 Several of the city’s finest eateries are located on Main Street along the stretch from Downtown to Uptown Village.

 The best place to eat breakfast is the Bleu Door Bakery, which churns out tasty pastries and hearty biscuits and gravy.
 Don’t miss the beignets on Saturdays!

 For a quick lunch, Burgerville is the hometown favorite.
-The fast-food chain (now 40+ locations) started in Vancouver in 1961 with a focus on fresh, local ingredients that they still employ today.
+The fast-food chain (now with 40+ locations) started here in 1961 with a focus on fresh ingredients.

 The original Burgerville restaurant is located at East Mill Plain and Morrison, but there is a closer location at 4th Plain Blvd and Fort Vancouver Way.

-New to the Vancouver, WA burger food scene, Bless Your Heart Burgers are getting rave reviews.
+New to the scene, Bless Your Heart Burgers are getting rave reviews.
 We have yet to sample these hearty masterpieces, but the chili smash burger looks incredible!

 If you don’t want to leave downtown and are looking for a quick bite, try a hot dog from the Weiner Wagon!
 It’s a classic food cart and a bit of a VanWa institution.
 Just keep in mind that it’s cash only!

 Dinner options are endless – from posh riverside eateries to brewery taprooms and random food trucks.
-La Bottega, Sushi Mo, Little Italy’s Trattoria and Amaro’s Table are all get rave reviews.
+La Bottega, Sushi Mo and Amaro’s Table are all get rave reviews!

 Map of Vancouver, Washington